cnoe-io/backstage-terraform-integrations/README.md

                       path: github-integration.yaml
 ```

-6. Next, In the `idpbuilder` folder, navigate to `./examples/ref-implementation/backstage/manifests/install.yaml` and add the following lines for catalog location at line 171 in backstage config to deploy terraform backstage templates to backstage:
+6. Next, in the `idpbuilder` folder, navigate to `./examples/ref-implementation/backstage/manifests/install.yaml` and add the following lines for catalog location at line 171 in backstage config to deploy terraform backstage templates to backstage:

 ```yaml
         - type: url